peterjnz/icscybertn/SummitInfo.md

 Please include bio (name, org, contact, LinkedIn, photo, etc.) and talk (title and abstract) info in addition to any other information you would like the summit committee to consider in assessing your CFP response.
 Presenters receive a free ticket to the summit.
 Presenters are expected to arrange their own travel to (and if required accommodation in) New Plymouth.

-Timing for CFP:	to be confirmed
+Timing for CFP:	NOW OPEN - closing date: tbd
 Priority for CFPs will be given to:
 1. Industrial end-user and/or owner/operators
 2. International service and technology providers